AndrewLester/blog/src/routes/posts/_posts/sveltekit-and-github-pages.md

 ```

 ## GitHub Pages Configuration

+Next, there's configuration in your project and GitHub repo settings.
+If you're hosting your site from a custom domain, you'll need to inform GitHub Pages of this in the Pages section of your repository's settings.

 Since GitHub Pages needs the static HTML files SvelteKit's `adapter-static` generates to host your site, you'll need to find some way to build these files whenever you push your code and send them to GitHub Pages to serve.
 Since GitHub Pages now supports [deployment through a custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#creating-a-custom-github-actions-workflow-to-publish-your-site), you can use GitHub Actions to build and deploy your site.
 If you're looking for a minimal CI setup to do this, you can use the GitHub workflow I'm using on my blog: